Joewus12345/openai-support-agent-demo/public/faq/update_info.md

 ## Update Account Information

-Keeping your account information accurate helps us serve you better.
-You can easily update your personal details by logging into your account and selecting "Account Settings."
-Here, you can modify your shipping address, billing information, phone number, and email address.
-Please make sure all changes are accurate, especially your shipping address, to avoid delays or misdirected deliveries.
+Maintaining accurate details ensures your automation and electrical orders reach you without delay.
+Log into your account and select "Account Settings" to update your shipping address, billing information, phone number, or email.
+Double‑check every field—especially the delivery address used for machinery, appliances, or spare parts—to avoid disruptions.
+If you need help updating your details, contact us at support@automation.example.com or call +1-800-555-0199.